Governorship of Phil Murphy: NJ Transit

-In December 2018, Murphy signed into law new legislation which would overhaul the way NJT is managed.
+In December 2018, Murphy signed into law new legislation which would overhaul the way the NJT is managed.

-In 2019, Murphy proposed using NJ Transit stations and surrounding land to develop more transit-oriented development & urban transit hub commercial, residence, and recreational communities.
+In 2019, Murphy proposed using NJT stations and surrounding land to develop more transit-oriented development & urban transit hub commercial, residence, and recreational communities.

 Gateway Project

 Murphy supports the Gateway Project, which would expand and renovate the Northeast Corridor (NEC) rail line between Newark and New York Penn Station.

 Port Authority Bus Terminal

 Murphy supports the development of solutions of problems created by the aging, overcrowded Port Authority Bus Terminal.

 Vehicle electrification

 In February 2022 he announced that New Jersey would begin rulemaking to follow California's standard of all new car sales being electric vehicles by 2035.

 Health and public safety

 Opioid crisis

 In February, the New Jersey Attorney General announced the newly formed Office of the New Jersey Coordinator for Addiction Response and Enforcement Strategies (NJ CARES) within the New Jersey Department of Law and Public Safety, statewide initiative to combat the opioid crisis.
 The administration considering making Narcan, used to reverse the effects of and overdose, available for free.